eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

 - For Java-style dependency injection, check out
   [Weld and Guice with Ceylon][], based on
   [this blog post](/blog/2015/12/01/weld-guice/).
+- The [JavaFX Samples for Ceylon][] show how to write a JavaFX UI in Ceylon.
 - The [RxJava examples][] project is a port of the basic [RxJava][] examples from the [RxJava documentation][] to Ceylon.